subhransu10/VR_UAV_UGV/README.md

 roads(for the movement of the UGV), it has chopped wood, and fires(we got these from the Unreal Marketplace).

 ### Components used
-+ Drone(UAV): The Drone .fbx that we used is a Phantom4 Pro.
++ __Drone(UAV)__: The Drone .fbx that we used is a Phantom4 Pro.
 It has the ability to carry out the sensor with a payload.
-+ UGV : It is a Drivable M1126 Stryker ICV (West).
++ __UGV__ : It is a Drivable M1126 Stryker ICV (West).
 It can move in any kind of difficult terrain.
 It has a nozzle which can also be used to spray in the atmosphere. we use the static mesh component of the
-+ Smoke: The smoke (which is caused by fire caught on wood)
++ __Smoke__: The smoke (which is caused by fire caught on wood)
-+ Fire: This effect is due to the Niagara plugin on Unreal Engine.
++ __Fire__: This effect is due to the Niagara plugin on Unreal Engine.
 We got it from the marketplace and made some changes according to the task.
-+ Cameras: There are three cameras used in our project.
++ __Cameras__: There are three cameras used in our project.
 There is a camera-equipped on the drone and also a camera each to show the point of view of the drone and the UGV.
 ### Blueprints Used
-+ Drone and its path: The Blueprint consists of three parts - path reference, flying mechanics, sensory detection, and alert generation.
++ __Drone and its path__: The Blueprint consists of three parts - path reference, flying mechanics, sensory detection, and alert generation.
-+ UGV and its path: The blueprint consists of two parts - path reference and movement.
++ __UGV and its path__: The blueprint consists of two parts - path reference and movement.
 + Pollutants material (CO2)
 ## Scenario
 There is a fire caused by chopped wood which is releasing harmful substances into the atmosphere(CO2) and